EndeavourOS-Community-Editions/sway/README.md

-# Sway-EndeavourOS Sway-WM setup and theme
+# Sway-WM Setup and Theme for EndeavourOS
+Community Edition
 ***

 ## To Install